johnbillion/query-monitor/README.md

 ## Languages

  * Shows you language settings and text domains
- * Shows you the MO files for each text domain and which ones were loaded or not
+ * Shows you the MO and JSON files for each text domain and which ones were loaded or not

 ## HTTP API Requests